mpv-player/mpv/README.md

 FFmpeg dependencies:

 - gcc or clang, yasm on x86 and x86_64
-- OpenSSL (has to be explicitly enabled when compiling ffmpeg)
+- OpenSSL or GnuTLS (have to be explicitly enabled when compiling FFmpeg)
-- libx264/libmp3lame/libfdk-aac if you want to use encoding (has to be explicitly enabled when compiling ffmpeg)
+- libx264/libmp3lame/libfdk-aac if you want to use encoding (have to be explicitly enabled when compiling FFmpeg)
 - Libav also works, but some features will not work.
 (See section below.)

 Most of the above libraries are available in suitable versions on normal